The Logbook of a TAP Air Portugal's Flight Attendant

-When I started operating the Hajj season flights in November 2007, I thought it was such a great life experience that deserved to be saved in some form of a diary and to be shared with others.
-That's how the blog was born although I never imagined to keep it active after the Hajj.
+When I started operating the Hajj season flights in November 2007, I thought it was such a great life experience that was worth to be saved in some form of a diary and to be shared with others.
+That's how the blog was born although I never imagined to keep it alive after the Hajj.
 But following the success of the initial posts which had great feedback from my readers, I decided to maintain the blog and write about my flights and trips either as a crew member or as a passenger on holidays.

 TAP Air Portugal

 Since I felt comfortable and happy with my new job I decided to apply for TAP in December 2007.
 This time I was successful and I finally fulfilled my dream of working for TAP Air Portugal, starting from July 2008.